 The ideal diet to support your body’s health…

-Currently, there are many books coming out on the Paleolithic Diet, which is wonderful, because this diet is most suited for our digestive tract and the most conducive to our health.
-Throughout our history, humans were hunter-gatherers.
-Our diet consisted of animals (the whole animal), eggs, insects, fruit, nuts, seeds, vegetables, mushrooms, herbs and spices.
-Basically, this is a very low carb diet.
-Humans did not eat grains until a relatively short time ago in our historical existence.
+Currently, there are many books coming out on the Paleolithic Diet, which is wonderful, because this diet is well suited for our digestive tract and overall health.
+The Mediteranean Diet is also ideal as it focuses on consumption of plants and healthy fats.
+Historically, humans were hunter-gatherers and the diet consisted of animals (the whole animal), fish, eggs, insects, fruit, nuts, seeds, vegetables, mushrooms, herbs and spices.
+This is a very low carb diet.
+In fact, humans did not eat grains until a relatively short time ago in our historical existence.
 Research has proven abundantly that we are not meant to consume a high carbohydrate, grain based diet.

-When we consume a very low carb diet, our bodies begin to use ketones instead of carbohydrates to fuel the brain and muscles.
+When we consume a diet high in plant food, healthy fats and and low in starches (grains), our bodies begin to use ketones instead of carbohydrates to fuel the brain and muscles.
 This results in two beneficial changes that are instrumental for the prevention and reversal of metabolic syndrome and cardiovascular disease: 1) reduction in the saturated fats in the blood despite a high intake of fat 2) decrease in inflammation throughout the body.2,3 This has tremendous implications for reducing the occurrence of the number one killer and the estimated $273 billion spent each year in the U.S. for cardiovascular diseases, including heart conditions, stroke, peripheral artery disease, and high blood pressure.

 Modern foods, which mimic the Paleolithic diet, consists mainly of fish, grass-fed pasture raised meats, vegetables, fruit, fungi, roots, and nuts, and excludes grains, legumes, dairy products, refined salt, refined sugar, and processed oils.
 Studies have shown that even short-term consumption of a Paleolithic-like diet decreases insulin secretion, increases insulin sensitivity, improves blood pressure and glucose tolerance, and improves lipid profiles without weight loss in sedentary humans who are relatively healthy.1